1. Introduction

 4.4.1 if the Student does not complete the Course; or

-4.4.2 if the Course duration is shortened; ore
+4.4.2 if the Course duration is shortened;

 4.4.3 save as set out above, for any reason other than exceptionally and at the sole discretion of the Course Leader.

-However, if cancelled before 30 April 2024, 50% of the summer school fee of £3200 as a cancellation fee,
+However, if cancelled before 30th April 2025, 50% of the summer school fee will be charged as a cancellation fee,

-If cancelled after 31 May 2024, the full £3200 summer school fee must be paid as a cancellation fee.
+If cancelled after 30th April 2025 the full summer school fee must be paid as a cancellation fee.

 4.5 Immigration: It shall be the Parents’ responsibility to ensure that the Student has at all relevant times the appropriate immigration permission to enter the United Kingdom and to study on the Course.
 If the Student is not given the appropriate immigration permission any Deposit and /or Course Fees paid will be refunded providing that: